ParadoxArcher/Angle_Advantage/DevNotes/Player/Movement/Boost.md

 	- #SpeedAccel is controlled by #BoostDecay to determine velocity
 	- #Momentum is now decreased by a Linear friction
 - [[2025-03-21]]
-	-  reduced friction at low end with effectively a step function
+	-  reduced #Friction at low-end #velocity